winfsp/winfsp/README.md

 ## Overview

 WinFsp is a platform that provides development and runtime support for custom file systems on Windows computers.
-Typically any information or storage may be organized and presented as a file system via WinFsp, with the benefit being that the information can be accessed via the standand Windows file API’s by any Windows application.
+Typically any information or storage may be organized and presented as a file system via WinFsp, with the benefit being that the information can be accessed via the standard Windows file APIs by any Windows application.

 The core WinFsp consists of a kernel mode file system driver (FSD) and a user mode DLL.
 The FSD interfaces with the Windows kernel and handles all interactions necessary to present itself as a file system driver.
 The DLL interfaces with the FSD and presents an API that can be used to handle file system functions.
 For example, when an application attempts to open a file, the file system receives an `Open` call with the necessary information.